ghostwriter/container/README.md

     }
 }

-// When GitHub::class asks for ClientInterface::class, it should receive an instance of GraphQLClient::class.
+// When GitHub::class asks for ClientInterface::class, it would receive an instance of GraphQLClient::class.
 $container->bind(GitHub::class, ClientInterface::class, GraphQLClient::class);

-// When any service asks for ClientInterface::class, it should receive an instance of RestClient::class.
+// When any other service asks for ClientInterface::class, it would receive an instance of RestClient::class.
 $container->alias(ClientInterface::class, RestClient::class);
 ```